Felipe-Lohan/Dungeon_World/Bard.md

 ##Advanced Moves (Levels 02 To 10)

-_When you gain a level from 02-10, write down your newly acquired moves here._
+_When you gain a level from 02-10, choose from these moves._

 * ☐ **Healing Song:** When you **heal with Arcane Art**, you heal +1d8 damage.